-A minor in Comparative Literature requires at least $\star$ 12, of which $\star$ 6 must be at the 300-level or above.
+A minor in Comparative Literature requires at least $\pm$ 12, senior level courses including $\pm$ 6 at the 300 or 400-level in C LIT or approved cross-listed courses.

-Students are encouraged to take INT D 222 or 333, neither of these two courses count toward the senior credits required for the Minor.
+Students are encouraged to take INT D 222 or 333.
+Neither of these two courses count toward the senior credits required for the Minor.

-Note: Selected Film Studies courses may be applied to a minor in Comparative Literature: a maximum of $\star$ 3 from FS 205, or 314.
+Note: Selected Film Studies courses may be applied to a minor in Comparative Literature: a maximum of ★3 from FS 205, or 314.
 See §43.3(5) for regulations applicable to cross-listed courses.